lexemlang/angmar/ROADMAP.md

   - [x] Functional statements
   - [ ] Expressions
   - [ ] Filters
-- [ ] A fully implementation of a LASM compiler
-- [ ] A fully implementation of a LASM interpreter
+- [ ] A fully implementation of an interpreter
-  - [ ] Design a memory system that supports backtracking
+  - [x] Design a memory system that supports backtracking
-  - [ ] Design a suitable garbage collector
+  - [x] Design a suitable garbage collector
-    - [ ] Use reference counting + cyclic collector for spacial garbage
+    - [x] Use reference counting + cyclic collector for spacial garbage
-    - [ ] Use collapsing for temporal garbage
+    - [x] Use collapsing for temporal garbage

 ## TODO

+- Stdlib
+  - All methods
+- Parsers
+  - Descriptive elements
+- Analyzers
+  - Expressions
+    - MacroCheckProps - `when descriptive is available`
+    - MacroBacktrack - `when descriptive is available`
+  - Statements
+    - SetPropsMacroStmtNode - `when descriptive is available`

-- Nothing
+- E2E tests